aws-samples/amazon-qldb-rest-api/README.md

-# Amazon QLDB Simple REST API
+# Integrate with Amazon QLDB with a REST API and JSON

-Amazon Quantum Ledger Database (Amazon QLDB) is a fully managed ledger database service that is handy for keeping your data immutable and maintain cryptographically verifiable transaction log.
-It is useful in use cases when you need to track data that needs to be audited such as financial transactions or invoice data.
-In this code sample, we will introduce a simple way to use the key audit features with the help of Amazon QLDB through an easy-to-use REST API.
+Amazon Quantum Ledger Database (Amazon QLDB) is a fully managed ledger database service.
+It’s very helpful when you need to keep your data immutable and maintain a cryptographically verifiable transaction log of all changes made to it.
+For example, when you need to track data that will be audited in the future, such as financial transactions, invoices data, asset ownership information, and so on.

+In this post, we introduce a way to work with data in Amazon QLDB and use its key audit features through a REST API.
+To illustrate those features, we introduce a sample use case of tracking invoice data shared by car manufacturers with their dealers.

 ## Deploying and interacting with the application